 Types of MBA programs

-Most of the U.S. universities offer a two-year full-time MBA.
+Most of the U.S. universities offer a two-year full-time MBA (full form of MBA).
 For those who wish to complete their MBA within a year and get back into the job-market, an MBA from the U.K. wherein many universities offer a one-year MBA program would be ideal.
 The living cost incurred for a one-year course would also be lower than a two-year MBA program.

 A part-time MBA suits the needs of working professionals who can complete the course on a part-time basis while still being employed.
 Though this would mean extended duration of the course, the income stream would continue throughout without having to take a break from work.

 Here’s the story of a candidate who got into the Part-time MBA at UCLA and Berkeley Haas.

 This is aimed for the experienced professionals from various fields who wish to sharpen their managerial abilities, expand their career potential, gain leadership qualities and acquire international management experience in a multi-cultural environment.
 Most of these programs have a flexible schedule and are designed to suit working professionals.